 Residents with school-age children have a selection of excellent state and independent schools at their disposal.

 Wendell Park Primary School is situated right by Wendell Park.
-It’s a non-denomination school for children aged 3- to 11-year-olds and is rated “Good” by Ofsted.
+It’s a non-denomination school for children aged 3- to 11-year-olds.

-Further schools for young children include the Good Shepherd RC Primary and Brackenbury Primary, the latter is rated “Outstanding” by Ofsted.
+Further schools for young children include the Good Shepherd RC Primary and Brackenbury Primary.
 Greenside School is on the other side of Askew Road, near Cathnor Park, but is considered a very creative school.

-For secondary age children, there are Hammersmith Academy, West London Free School both rated “Good” and Sacred Heart High School rated “Outstanding”.
+For secondary age children, there are Hammersmith Academy, West London Free School both highly regarded schools

 Other schools in the area include Ravenscourt Park Prep, Latymer Upper and Godolphin & Latymer.